vktr274/pix2pix-maps/README.md

 The generator only works on 256x256 images since it is fully convolutional and has skip connections that use concatenation to combine outputs of each block in the contracting path with corresponding inputs in the expansive path.
 To make the generator work on smaller or larger images, the generator architecture needs to be modified to have lesser or more blocks in the contracting and expansive paths since larger images need to be downsampled more and smaller images need to be downsampled less to reach 1x1 spatial resolution.

-The discriminator is a PatchGAN model that classifies patches of the input image as real or fake.
-PatchGAN was introduced by the authors of the pix2pix paper.
-The authors found that the best results were achieved by using 70x70 patches so we used that size for our discriminator.
+The discriminator is a PatchGAN model, introduced by the authors of the pix2pix paper, that classifies NxN patches of the input image as real or fake.
+Each activation in the output maps to an NxN receptive field in the input image.
+The authors found that the best results were achieved by using 70x70 patches so we used that size for our discriminator first, then we tried other sizes too.
 The other patch sizes can be 1, 16, and 286.
 In case of 1x1 patches, the discriminator classifies each pixel as real or fake, and in case of 286x286 patches, the discriminator classifies the whole image as real or fake.

 The PatchGAN model implementation uses the same downsampling blocks as the generator.
 The last layer uses the same kernel size of 4 but strides are set to 1 as this layer only reduces depth and not spatial resolution.
 This layer outputs a single value for each patch which is the probability that the patch is real.